Biodiversity Digital Twin for Advanced Modelling, Simulation and Prediction Capabilities

 - Group 4 - Species interactions with each other and with humans

-Comprised of 22 partners, the BioDT consortium brings together a dynamic team of experts in biodiversity, high performance computing, artificial intelligence, digital twinning and FAIR data to develop the first Biodiversity Digital Twin prototype.
+Comprised of 22 partners, the BioDT consortium brings together a dynamic team of experts in biodiversity, high performance computing, artificial intelligence, digital twinning and FAIR data to develop several Biodiversity Digital Twin prototypes.
 It combines the unique potential of the flagship EuroHPC LUMI computing infrastructure with the scientific expertise and existing biodiversity data from four major research infrastructures: GBIF - the Global Biodiversity Information Facility, eLTER - the European Long-Term Ecosystem, critical zone and socio-ecological Research Infrastructure, DiSSCo - Distributed System of Scientific Collections, and LifeWatch ERIC - the e-Science European Infrastructure for Biodiversity and Ecosystem Research.

 - gathering, translating and combining the existing European and global biodiversity data necessary to carry out the modelling applications across the different use cases